 Bainbridge is the base for this short walk near Askrigg.
-Its a summer’s walk, an straightforward stroll in the heart of Wensleydale.
+It is a summer’s walk, a straightforward stroll in the heart of Wensleydale.

-I have always felt that Bainbridge deserves more than just being a staging post from Hawes to Leyburn or as the access point to Semer Water.
-The village itself is pretty with exceptional views from Scar Top whilst there is some delightful riverside walking between Bainbridge and Worton.
-Askrigg is an additional bonus on this short walk (and could be used as the base) as is the rarely visited hamlet of Worton.
+I have always felt that Bainbridge deserves more than being a simple staging post from Hawes to Leyburn or as the access point to Semer Water.
+The village itself is pretty with exceptional views from Scar Top.
+Scar Top overlooks the dale.
+It is a remnant of the last ice age when the last glacier retreated down the valley.
+As it retreated the glacier ripped of the soils and bedrock on either edge, revealing the exposed limestone.
+Since then the rock has fractured and broke up, providing plenty of loose stones for the farmers to build the dry stone walls.
+In addition there is some delightful riverside walking between Bainbridge and Worton.
+Askrigg is an additional bonus on this short walk as is the rarely visited hamlet of Worton.
+In fact Askrigg could be easily used as the start of the walk.

 The old railway that ran to Hawes and Garsdale lies along part of the path before you reach Askrigg.
-There are some plans to reopen this part of the line which would be great.
+There are many thoughts and plans to reopen this section of the line (to Hawes) which would be great.
 Have a look at it as you walk this section.

-Try and avoid any walking on A roads.
-The A684 is busy and this walk only includes a very short section at Worton.
+Try and avoid any walking on A rated roads.
+The A684 is busy and fortunately this walk only includes a very short section at Worton.

 thanks for sending these walk e mails Jonathan. they are great and give some really good ideas for walks